 To demonstrate this we will use the example of monitoring an Exchange Server Setup.
 For the purposes of this, we will simplify the topology a bit.
 Add or remove components as needed.
 Also, this method can apply to any application server or line of business application on Windows.

 In this topology, we would like to monitor some processes, services and internet access.

 Steps to Build the Worfklow

 We will need two scope actions.
 One for each server being monitored.
 We need this because each server will have different processes and services to monitor.
 If you have several servers that have the same criteria, feel free to add them to the same scope action.

 The number of action modules will depend on the how you wish to monitor the objects.
-For example, if you add all the processes or services to the same action module, Goverlan will alert you if any one of them are no longer running.
+For example, if you add all the processes or services to the same action module, Goverlan will alert you if any one of them is no longer running.
 If you create an action module for each process or service then you can be notified of the specific process or service that has failed.

-For this tutorial we will go with the latter.
+For this tutorial, we will go with the latter.
 Each Process and Service will have its own action module.
 This method will provide the most granularity for monitoring your server.

 The Scope Module is fairly simple.
 Create one module with a list of servers that will have the same monitoring criteria.
 For example, all of the Exchange mailbox servers or all of the SQL servers.